 Whenever someone visits your home, you are the one having to sit with “uncle”.
 Whenever a parent visits someone else, you’re the one accompanying them.
 All this because you’re the representative aulaad.

-11. You are the first to graduate, first to get to drive their own car and also first to do the crazier things
+11. As the eldest child you’re the first to graduate, first to get to drive their own car and also first to do the crazier things

 All your crazy antics and activities make you the envy of your siblings who can’t wait to grow old enough to get to stay out late with their friends to do all those crazy things.